-The site gently slopes downwards in the north west direction.
-The block plan demonstrates that 4 plots of the development would be located on that side of the field, while on the flatter area of the site additional 5 plots will be located.
+The site gently slopes downwards in the northwest direction.
 As part of the development would be on a slope, Officers consider that through sensitive design and landscaping that the development would not have a detrimental impact on the surrounding landscape.